DEIS-Tools/DistributedExercisesAAU/README.md

 4. Discuss FIFO ordering in two overlapping multicast groups
    1. FIFO is no longer guaranteed, how is it broken, and how do you fix it?

+5. Bonus exercise: Fix the ISIS algorithm!
+   1. Hint: how (and when) do you identify a tie?